Cayke/Instabuy-API-Doc/source/index.html.md

 Welcome to Instabuy's **REST** Client API.
 This API allows you to provide functions and data to your e-commerce website/app, like products, categories, carts, buys, etc.

-<aside class="warning">This documentation is in construction.
-If you find any error or have doubts, please mail me at cayke@instabuy.com.br</aside>

 ## URLs

 For development purpose you should use [http://dev.api.instabuy.com.br/apiv3](http://dev.api.instabuy.com.br/apiv3).